conradakunga/Blog/_posts/2024-04-06-using-inheritance-with-fluentvalidation.md

 Which works.

-The problem is now we have duplicate code in two places and you have to remember to make modifications / bug fixes in both places.
+The problem is that we now have duplicate code in two places, and you have to remember to make modifications/bug fixes in both places.
 And update two sets of tests.

 A bad thing.

-We can leverage the code that we have already written in the `PersonValidator` by using inheritance.
+Using inheritance, we can leverage the code we have already written in the `PersonValidator`.

 The first change is to make the `PersonValidator` generic.
-The rationale being we are making it aware that it can be passed anything inheriting `Person` - such as a `Teacher`.
+The rationale is that we are making it aware that it can be passed to an inheriting `Person` - such as a `Teacher`.

 It will now look like this: